miottto/Portfolio/README.md

   <img src="banner.jpg" >
 </p>

 Hi!
-From here you can access some of my work in data science *projects*, *notebooks* and *python* coding.
+From here you can access some of my work in data science projects, jupyter notebooks and python coding.

 ### Notebooks: